We produce both open source and proprietary software, for theorem proving and formal methods:

 Common HOL is our standard for portability of proofs and source code across HOL systems.
 We supply various software components to support this, most of which are open source.

-Zanadu is a proprietary tool for formal specification in Z. It can parse various Z dialects, and supports type checking, animation, identification of unused and duplicate definitions, and translation between dialects.
+Zanadu is a proprietary tool for formal specification in Z. It can parse various Z dialects, and supports type checking, animation, search, dependency analysis, and translation between dialects.
 This is currently under development.

 We write our software to be reliable, simple-to-use and efficient.
 OCaml is our main coding language, and user interaction is via the powerful OCaml command line.
 Part of our aim is to demystify formal proof, and our open source code has sufficient clarity and explanation to make it understandable to non-experts.